 - This luau fills up fast, so book in advance!

 Translated to “the ocean tide,” Te Au Moana is named after the intrinsic link that connects all of Polynesia- the Pacific Ocean.
 This top-rated luau places value on the ʻaina (land) and recounts ancestral stories from across the Pacific.

-Underscoring the Hawaiian connection to the land and the incredible resourcefulness of the first Polynesian settlers, Te Au Moana narrates enchanting stories that have been passed down through generations of Pacific Islanders.
+Underscoring the Hawaiian connection to the land and the incredible resourcefulness of the first Polynesian settlers, Te Au Moana narrates enchanting stories passed down through generations of Pacific Islanders.
 Te Au Moana celebrates Polynesian culture as a whole, and the festivities begin with immersive cultural activities like tapa making, coconut husking, fishing demonstrations, and flower crafting.
-Priding itself on authenticity, the show at Te Au Moana features traditional hula dancing, and fire dancing, and pays homage to the warriors of the Pacific through traditional weaponry displays and warrior dances.
+Priding itself on authenticity, the show at Te Au Moana features traditional hula dancing and fire dancing.
+It also pays homage to the warriors of the Pacific through traditional weaponry displays and warrior dances.